IP Rights in eSports: Maximizing Brand Control, Minimizing Infringement Risks

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide IP counsel advising eSports game creators, designers, event sponsors, gamers, and others in the eSports industry on protecting IP rights.
+This CLE course will guide IP counsel advising eSports game creators, designers, event sponsors, gamers, and others in the eSports industry on protecting IP rights.
 The panel will discuss infringement and enforcement and IP provisions in contracts to maximize control over the products and brands.

 - Protecting IP rights in eSports through licensing and enforcement